N129BZ/ahrs-hud/README.md

 ![Image of hud](https://github.com/N129BZ/dynon-hud/blob/master/docs/hud_in_bank.png)
 ## Instructions for an installation of Buster Lite on the Raspberry Pi.
 This has been tested on pi 2, pi 3b, and pi 3b+ NOTE: This does NOT require a Stratux.
 This requires a connection using 3 twisted pair wires from the selected Dynon serial port to the pi's GPIO pins.
 (See GPIO picture under step 8 below.)

-###### Raspberry Pi Buster Lite installation instructions and download can be found at: https://www.raspberrypi.org/downloads/raspbian/
+###### Raspberry Pi Buster Lite indownload can be found at: https://www.raspberrypi.org/downloads/raspbian/

+###### The following steps can also be found at: https://desertbot.io/blog/raspberry-pi-touchscreen-kiosk-setup

 1. After installing Buster, open the **raspi-config** configuration app:
 ```